Opportunities and Limitations in Broadband Sensing: Ramsey and -pulse protocols

+$K(T)$ was derived assuming that the system was initialized in the $\ket{+}$ state.
+If we instead integrate over all initial states we find that the average IQFI is given as $\frac{4\pi\zeta^2 T}{3}$.
 This average has important implications for dynamical decoupling protocols based on $\pi$-pulses.
 It shows that for such protocols a qubit must maintain a sensitivity to environmental noise over a substantial frequency range.
 Indeed, in the presence of white noise any $\pi$-pulse protocol will leave the qubit equally degraded by the noise.
 Specifically, we imagine that a qubit is subjected to a background power spectrum of magnetic field noise fluctuations whose noise spectrum is flat.
 A lower bound on the IQFI implies a lower bound on how much of this noise spectrum the qubit will experience, and therefore on its decoherence.
 For noise with more structure, these protocols do not allow sensitivity to noise to be eliminated, but can simply move that sensitivity to a frequency range where the environmental noise is fairly low.